starsite/FileMaker-Swift/README.md

  - - -

 ### Refresh token
-Refresh an expired token.
-The `@escaping` marker allows the `token` and `expiry` types to be passed later (they're permitted to "escape" or "outlive" the function).
+Refresh expired tokens.
+The `@escaping` marker allows the `token` and `expiry` types to be used later (they're permitted to "escape" or outlive the function).
 That's typical for async calls in Swift.
-We'll call this function later, in `viewDidLoad()`
+We'll call this later, in `viewDidLoad()`

 ```swift
     // refresh token